REVIEWS & FEEDBACK

-The international viewpoint is one of shock and disbelief as well as outright dismissal of the warnings contained in my books.
-But even this has a caveat, that is the first reaction and based upon nothing else than an astonishing lack of knowledge and religious patriotism to their own.
+The international viewpoint is one of shock and disbelief as well as an outright dismissal of the warnings contained in my books.
+But even this has a caveat.
+That is the first reaction and based upon nothing else than a lack of knowledge and almost religious patriotism to their own forces.
 Those that bother to research what I say, and there are many, frequently agree with me when my facts check out.
-There are also those that learn something of our history and traditions by reading my books.
+There are also those that learn something in our history and traditions by reading my books.
 Once they realize I am not deliberately insulting their national honor but pointing out serious problems in the hope that they rectify them, they become concerned enough to take good note.
 I am grateful for such readers.
-Many became good friends and my life is better because of them.
+Many became good friends, and my life is better because of them.
 Some pointed out mistakes or different views and where they have merit, I will make the changes.
 The idea behind the GMJ Books is to educate through stories which is the best way to remember what you read.